ursetto/a2-btr/README.md

 T01..T20,S00..0F of side B contain playfield tile data.
 Each sector represents one screen.
 The 4-bit sector number comes from the low 4 bits of $1B.
 The 5-bit track number comes from the high 4 bits of $1B, plus the low bit in $1C as the top bit, plus 1 (since tracks start at 1).
 So the 32x16 map is logically laid out as 16x32 (sector * track).

 The initial tile data is run-length encoded.
 It starts at sector offset $01 and consists of either a tile byte 00..7F (high bit clear), or a tile byte (high bit set) + repeat byte.
 (Further info in the disassembly.)

+T22,S00..02 contains the initial item state data.
+It is read into $B300..$B5FF whenever the system is reinitialized.

 ## Amusements